7 Important Tips For Successful Remote Team Management

 Your employees aren't exempt from inspections because they're not in the office.
 After all, inspections are the cornerstone of any quality assurance process.
 They make sure your teams are following the scope of work (SOW) instructions and allow you, as the manager, the opportunity to address concerns and praise a job well done.

 The best part?
-Today, technology makes it possible for you to inspect a job site in Florida from your office in California.
+Today, inspection software makes it possible for you to inspect a job site in Florida from your office in California.
 You can even leverage technology to mark up photos by area, editing them to show employees the precise places they can improve.

 The key to making this process run well?
 Stick to data-driven insights that inform rather than judgments that criticize.